Types of Dinosaurs

 We know all about tyrannosaurs and raptors, but those two families comprised only a small percentage of the bipedal, carnivorous dinosaurs known as theropods.
 Here's a look at the larger theropods of the Mesozoic Era, including allosaurs and abelisaurs, as well as profiles of representative theropod genuses.

-Not all dinosaurs were as big as houses--some were as small as wiener dogs, or even smaller.
-Here's a list of the five most diminutive dinos (plus a couple of aquatic and avian reptiles for good measure).
+Not all dinosaurs were as big as houses--some were as small as wiener dogs, or even tinier.
+Here's a list of the 10 most diminutive dinosaurs (plus a couple of marine reptiles and pterosaurs for good measure).

 Therizinosaurs - The Weirdest Dinosaurs